Summer Term at St. Clare's: Plot summary

 The children's story starts with the twins Pat and Isabel O'Sullivan looking forward to enjoying their first summer term at St. Clare's.
 Their mother is happy to see them looking forward to school.
 One day, they go to play tennis with a friend, and meet a girl who has mumps.
 The twins, to their dismay, are put in quarantine, and are not allowed to go back to school at the beginning of the term.

 When they arrive back the following week, they are heartily welcomed by their friends.
-Five new girls have joined their form.
-There is an American girl called Sadie, who is obviously quite rich and elegant.
-The twins discover that their cousin Alison has already made friends with her.
-There is a wild-looking girl called Carlotta, who is half Spanish.
-There is a naughty but very likeable girl Bobby (Roberta), who quickly becomes friends with Janet.
-There is another girl called Prudence, who is quite pretty but has no sense of humour.
-The last new girl is Pam, who is very hard working but also very shy.
+Five new girls have joined their form; an American girl named Sadie, who is obviously quite rich and elegant; a wild-looking girl named Carlotta, who is half Spanish; a naughty but very likeable girl, Bobby (Roberta), who quickly becomes friends with Janet; Prudence, who is quite pretty but has no sense of humour.; and Pam, who is very hard working but also very shy.
+The twins discover that their cousin Alison has already made friends with Sadie.

 The girls soon discover that Miss Roberts is on the war path.
 She is the first form head and is determined that her girls should do well and be promoted in next form.
 The twins also get to know the new girls.
 Prudence turns out to be nasty, spiteful, and dishonest.
 She takes a strong dislike to Carlotta, and discovers that Carlotta once belonged to a circus.
 She reveals Carlotta's secret to the other girls, hoping it will make them despise her, but it only serves to make Carlotta even more popular.
 Prudence also manipulates the shy Pam under the false disguise of a friendship.
 As a result, Pam is initially disliked by all of the girls except Carlotta and Isabel, who take pity on her when they realise that she is afraid to tackle Prudence as she does not want to be on her own.
 Encouraged by the two older girls, Pam eventually stands up to Prudence and ends their forced friendship, becoming friends with Carlotta instead.
 Bobby initially doesn't seem to care for anything or anyone until Miss Theobald tells her that she is cheating her parents badly.
 After learning this, Bobby starts working hard, too, though she occasionally plays tricks.